Building symmetries into data-driven manifold dynamics models for complex flows: application to two-dimensional Kolmogorov flow: Results

 \section{Results}

-We present results for the chaotic case $\Rey = 14.4$, whose trajectories sample all eight charts introduced above.
+We present results for the chaotic case $\Rey = 14.4$, whose trajectories sample all eight charts introduced above, as well as exhibiting a chaotically drifting phase and thus sampling all values of $\phi_x$.
+We focus on the comparative performance of approaches that do not exploit symmetry and those that do.
 First we illustrate the effect of training data size on the autoencoder performance when considering the fundamental chart data, as opposed to using the original and phase-aligned data.
 These results are shown in Section \ref{sec:ae_datasize}. {We then use IRMAE-WD to estimate the minimal dimension needed to represent the data.} We summarize these results in Section \ref{sec:ae_sweep}.
 The time evolution model performance results are shown in Section \ref{sec:timeresults}.
 Here we confirm the equivariance of the model, (Section \ref{sec:Equivariance}) then show the performance for short-time tracking, long-time statistics, and phase evolution (Sections \ref{sec:short_time}, \ref{sec:long_time}, and \ref{sec:phasepred} respectively).